Birdie Song's Newsletter: Reality and the real world

 Read more: The disease called “Perfection”

-Well, that's it for now!
-Subscribe to my newsletter if you'd rather get these updates sent to your inbox, with pictures.
-You'll also get a little thank you gift for signing up.
+Well, that’s it for now!
+Subscribe to my newsletter if you’d rather get these updates with pictures, sent to your email inbox.
+You’ll also get a little thank you gift for signing up.